subvisual/dora-the-tipset-explorer/README.md

 </p>

 The image above tries to represent that with this approach, you'd just need to develop your own Event Handlers (that can also be automatically generated, using the `dora.gen.handler`), and custom API filters to enhance the basic ones, already packaged within `Dora`.

-This part is being handled in the `zdv/dora-installer` branch.

-### Auth mechanism

-To avoid being spammed with unwanted requests, there is also a plan to add some kind of authentication to HTTP requests, using an API Key, or something similar.
-We can also base ourselves in **The Graph**, and add a tokenized system/protocol that would enable you to query any `Dora Indexer`, paying a fee per request to the Indexer Owner, for example.

 ### Storing Indexed Events in Filecoin/IPFS